spotlightpa/poor-richard/content/news/2021-07-09-SPLUNEMPLOYMENT10.md

 +++
 arc-id = "3LD26QAZ3BCJLDGGQBDHQQTGKM"
-internal-id = "SPLUNEMPLOYMENT10"
-internal-budget = ""
-image = "2021/07/01ge-h990-631k-b6zz.jpeg"
-image-description = "The Department of Labor and Industry addressed the problem publicly after being contacted by Spotlight PA." image-caption = "" image-credit = "Jelani Splawn / For Spotlight PA" image-size = "" published = 2021-07-09T19:17:02Z slug = "pa-department-of-labor-unemployment-claims-overpayment-interest" authors = ["Rebecca Moss"] byline = "Rebecca Moss of Spotlight PA" title = "Department of Labor admits it overcharged unemployed Pennsylvanians millions of dollars" subtitle = "" description = "The agency publicly estimated Friday that the mistake affected roughly 250,000 people, after months of inquiries from Spotlight PA about the issue." blurb = "The agency publicly estimated Friday that the mistake affected roughly 250,000 people, after months of inquiries from Spotlight PA about the issue." kicker = "Unemployment" topics = ["Economy", "Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Rebecca Moss"]
+blurb = "The agency publicly estimated Friday that the mistake affected roughly 250,000 people, after months of inquiries from Spotlight PA about the issue." byline = "Rebecca Moss of Spotlight PA" description = "The agency publicly estimated Friday that the mistake affected roughly 250,000 people, after months of inquiries from Spotlight PA about the issue." image = "2021/07/01ge-h990-631k-b6zz.jpeg" image-credit = "Jelani Splawn / For Spotlight PA" image-description = "The Department of Labor and Industry addressed the problem publicly after being contacted by Spotlight PA." internal-id = "SPLUNEMPLOYMENT10" kicker = "Unemployment" modal-exclude = false no-index = false published = 2021-07-09T15:17:02-04:00 slug = "pa-department-of-labor-unemployment-claims-overpayment-interest" suppress-featured = false title = "Department of Labor admits it overcharged unemployed Pennsylvanians millions of dollars" topics = ["Economy", "Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>

+<b><i>Update, Sept.
+3: Pa. to refund $19 million to 109,000 people it overcharged in unemployment error<b><i>

 HARRISBURG — Just one day after Spotlight PA contacted the Department of Labor and Industry with a list of questions about a serious error that overcharged unemployed Pennsylvanians millions of dollars in interest for a decade, the agency announced Friday it will issue refunds.